Where is the ARava Institute?

 Each semester at the Arava Institute spans over the course of four months.
 For exact program dates, please refer to the Academic Calendar.

 WILL MY CREDITS FROM STUDYING AT THE ARAVA INSTITUTE TRANSFER TO MY CURRENT SCHOOL?

 Yes.
-Students receive transcripts from Ben Gurion University (BGU).
-Many North American Universities recognize credits from BGU.
-However, before applying, we encourage you to talk with your study abroad office to make sure that your credits will be accepted.
+Students receive official transcripts and academic credits from recognized academic institutions.
+Before applying, we encourage you to talk with your study abroad office to make sure that your credits will be accepted.

 CAN I APPLY FOR SCHOLARSHIPS?

 The Arava Institute offers full and partial scholarships to eligible students from around the world.
 Many students attending the Arava Institute come from backgrounds where educational funding is not available.
 The Scholarship Fund supports exceptional candidates in the semester program and ensures that different social and cultural groups are represented at the Institute.